deepak-subedi/deepak-subedi/README.md

  Following steps were done in Power BI to transform this table to be ready for analysis purposes:

-    Promoted row so that the data so that the first row was used.
+    Promoted row so that the first row was used as headers.
     Renamed necessary columns to give better business friendly names.
     Capitalized each for in the description column for improved data quality.